broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 4. These tools expect re-blocked gVCF files as input, which are provided in this workspace

 ## 1. Import Data
 A sample set for the quickstart has already been created with 10 samples and paths to re-blocked gVCFs for each sample.
-Run the two import workflows against this sample set by selecting "sample_set" as the root entity type ("Step 1") and `gvs_demo-10` for the data ("Step 2").
-If you are creating your own sample set, note that the sample table should have a column for the re-blocked gVCFs (`hg38_reblocked_gvcf` or `reblocked_gvcf_path`) and their index files need to be in the same location.
+Run the two import workflows against this sample set by selecting "sample_set" as the root entity type ("Step 1" on the workflow submission page) and `gvs_demo-10` for the data ("Step 2" on the workflow submission page).
+If you are creating your own sample set, note that the sample table should have columns for the re-blocked gVCFs (`hg38_reblocked_gvcf` or `reblocked_gvcf_path`) and their index files.

 ## 1.1 Assign Gvs IDs and Create Loading Tables
 To optimize the internal queries, each sample must have a unique and consecutive integer ID assigned.
 Run the `GvsAssignIds` workflow, which will create an appropriate ID for each sample in the sample set and update the BigQuery dataset with the sample name to ID mapping info.